 All members work directly with members of their electoral district to help them resolve any problems.
 This work is varied and involves participation in Parish meetings, Roads Committees and other parish business.

-It involves helping constituents directly by helping them to get the correct social security benefits, or resolving a planning dispute, for example.
+Their work can involve helping constituents directly such as making sure that they get the correct social security benefits, or resolving a planning dispute.
 Members receive many phone calls and emails from constituents on a daily basis.

-The States Assembly meets fortnightly on average, with breaks at Christmas, Easter and during the summer.
+The States Assembly meets every three weeks, with breaks at Christmas, Easter and during the summer.

-Members need to read and research the main issues to be debated so that they can bring amendments if their constituents would be disadvantaged by any proposals, or where their constituents have expressed strong views.
+Members need to read and research the main issues to be debated so that they can participate in the discussions and bring amendments if their constituents would be disadvantaged by any proposals, or where their constituents have expressed strong views.

 Ministers, Committees and Scrutiny Panels

-States members’ telephone numbers are found in the front of the telephone directory, and full contact details are listed on www.statesassembly.gov.je.
-The public can contact the Deputy or Connétable of their Parish, or any Senator for assistance.
+States Members’ telephone numbers are found in the front of the telephone directory, and full contact details are listed on the States Assembly website.
+The public can contact any of the States Members for help.